in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ```

 Few things to note:
-- One of the first things you would need to understand about React is the concept of component.
+- One of the first things you would need to understand about React is the concept of the component.
 You can find more about a react component here - [React Components](https://youtu.be/OmwcVGZWM98){:target="_blank"}
 - ```class InstructorApp extends Component``` - Every React Class Component should extend a class called Component.
 - ```render()``` - The render() method of a component returns what needs to be displayed as part of the component
 - ```export default InstructorApp``` - Each javascript file is a module.
-If you would want elements from a JavaScript module to be used in other JavaScript modules, we would need to export them.
+If you wanted elements from a JavaScript module to be used in other JavaScript modules, we would need to export them.
 Here, we are making ```InstructorApp``` available for import in other components.

 Let's update the ```App.js``` to display the InstructorApp component.